evanedreo/qa_testing_system/README.md

 ## Testing the API
 ### Create a Task
+"website" can be any website
+"test_type" can be anything (generate a new report, generate a new customer, search for bugs in the website, etc)

 Run the following command to create a task:
 ```sh
 curl -X POST "http://127.0.0.1:8000/create_task" \